yatli24/Bejeweled-Bot/README.md

 5. Matches of 3

 # Notes
-The code for the image recognition region is hardcoded.
+The code for the game board recognition region is hardcoded.
 Adjust according to your game version/setup.